LASER-UMASS/Themis/README.md

 as much as the threshold.
 To make these computations, Themis generates test suites.

-To use Themis, one creates a `main.py` script  out of a combination of the following give commands:
+To use Themis, one creates a `main.py` script  out of a combination of the following five commands:
 ```
 causalDiscrimination(..)
 groupDiscrimination(..)